Hellcat Ace: Reception

 Antic reviewed the game in May 1983, summing it up by saying "While the graphics are not stunning, the game plays well and holds your interest with multiple skill levels and a variety of scenarios."
 The reviewer praised the overall simulation, noting that "Fancy aerobatics are easily done; loops, barrel rolls, split 'S' and Immelman turns are all possible".
 It concludes by saying the only obvious improvement would be better graphical effects, but that this did not detract from the playability, recommending it to anyone with an interest in flight simulators.

-Page 6 also reviewed the game in their May 1983 issue.
-Mirroring the Antic review, they note "The graphics are simple but the overall effect is quite stunning...
+Page 6 also reviewed the game in May 1983.
+Mirroring the Antic review, the magazine said "The graphics are simple but the overall effect is quite stunning...
 This is a great simulation giving a real feel of action."
 Softline reviewed both Hellcat Ace and Spitfire Ace in their January 1984 issue, saying "The games' graphics are extremely simple" but otherwise gives it a positive review, stating that "While Commodore 64 and Atari owners still don't have access to anything as sophisticated as the Flight Simulator, they now have Hellcat Ace and Spitfire Ace, programs that could produce some vertigo in people with a lot of imagination."
+InfoWorld's Essential Guide to Atari Computers recommended the game as an excellent flight simulation for the Atari 8-bit.